 Mask

-The final mask, containing only peaks, is derived by removing the background from the local_max mask (xor operation).
+The final mask, containing only the detected peaks, is derived by performing an XOR operation between the local maximum mask and the background.

 Two-dimensional data